pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 also a test PyPI repository where you can test publishing your package prior to the final publication on PyPI.

-Many Python packages can be found on PyPI.
-However, in some cases, if a package's build includes tools written in other languages, you might only find it in the **conda** ecosystem.
+Many if not most Python packages can be found on PyPI and are thus installable using `pip`.

+The biggest different between using pip and conda to install a package is that conda can install any package regardless of the language(s) that it is written in.
+Whereas `pip` can only install Python packages.

 <!-- TODO add link to build page below when this page is published -->
 ```{tip}